ryan-thompson/global-combinations/README.md

 The `combine()` function fits forecast combination weights for a sequence of tuning parameters.
 The tuning parameter `gamma` controls the level of globalisation and `lambda` controls the level of shrinkage.
-The `cv.combine` functions chooses the best values of the parameters automatically using leave-one-out cross-validation.
+The `cv.combine` function chooses good values of the parameters automatically using leave-one-out cross-validation.

 ``` r